RupeshBelhekar/Agri-Health-backend/README.md

-# 🌾 AgroPulse: Wheat Disease Detection Model
+# 🌾 AgriHealth AI: Wheat Disease Identification System

-AgroPulse is an 🌱 agricultural prediction system designed to detect wheat leaf diseases and provide crop health insights using machine learning.
+AgriHealth is an 🌱 agricultural prediction system designed to detect wheat leaf diseases and provide crop health insights using machine learning.
 Built with 🚀 **FastAPI**,** 🧠 TensorFlow**, and powered by **☁️ AWS Services** (EC2 and S3), this project aims to assist farmers and agricultural enthusiasts worldwide.

 ## Key Features: